Science and the Catholic Church: Ferdinand Verbiest

 Ferdinand Verbiest was a Belgian Jesuit who was called upon by the Kangxi Emperor after his ascension to compete in a contest with Muslim astronomers.
 The contest involved predicting the length of a shadow that would pass over the imperial gnomon, which was a sundial in the Forbidden City.
 Verbiest won the contest and was subsequently placed at the head of the Astrocalendrical Bureau.
-As head of the Burea, Verbiest also shared his position with a Manchu, and this tradition would continue until the 1840s.
+As head of the Bureau, Verbiest also shared his position with a Manchu, and this tradition would continue until the 1840s.
 Verbiest claimed that the studying of celestial patterns was of great practical importance to the dynasty and that whether the astronomer in question was Muslim, Jesuit or Chinese didn't matter.
 He argued that ensuring the observations were impartial and that applying Tycho's ideas to the observations to verify said observations were the two most important factors.
 Verbiest also claimed that Western ways of measuring data were the most accurate and dismissed the older findings of Chinese astronomers.
 While these claims did little to convince the Chinese that their old measurements were inaccurate, Verbiest's pushing of spherical trigonometry would go on to have the greatest impact on Chinese astronomy, as they saw it as being connected to when the Mongols brought Islamic astronomy to China during their conquest.